 Roof with High Firewalls

-The firewalls at the both ends could be in various height and shape.
-The residential buildings with this type of roof are commonly seen in windy Anhui and Zhejiang provinces in southern China.
+The firewalls at both ends could be of various heights and shapes.
+Residential buildings with this type of roof are commonly seen in windy Anhui and Zhejiang provinces in southern China.

 Single Slope Roof

 This type of roof is often seen on residential buildings in Shanxi and Shaanxi provinces in northern China where the climate condition is quite windy and cold with heavy snowfall in winter.